 What's a Running Jacket, And Do I Need One?

 The single most important trait in any running jacket is its breathability.
 Unlike other outdoor activities where a slower pace can be used to maintain a pleasant body temperature, running requires working up a sweat.
 No matter how new or how seasoned of a runner you are, and no matter how hot or cold it is, you're going to need clothing that lets your body breathe.

-During our testing process, we found that there were two things a jacket could do to facilitate breathability: careful selection of materials, and venting.
+During our testing process, we found that there were two things a jacket can do to facilitate breathability, which involves careful selection of materials and venting.
 Most of the jackets we tested this year were made of nylon or polyester, and we found breathable (and not so breathable) jackets made out of both.
-The Patagonia Airshed, for example, is made with a lightweight nylon that was one of the most breathable fabrics we tried on.
+The Patagonia Airshed, for example, is made with a lightweight nylon that is one of the most breathable fabrics we tried on.
 Some jackets also include venting, or paneling, to increase airflow to the body's warmest spots.
-The Arc'teryx Gaea did a phenomenal job at insulating the cold spots and letting air flow to the warmer spots (the underarms and back).
+The Arc'teryx Gaea did a phenomenal job at insulating the cold spots and letting airflow to the warmer spots (the underarms and back).

 If you know that you'll be wearing your new jacket in warmer climates, or if you know that your body is always warm when you're running, this category is going to be even more important to you.
 While our scoring system allotted 25% of a product's overall score to this metric, for some runners, breathability is worth much more than that.